 Visit the Right Waste Right Place website for detailed information on how to dispose of business waste and to help you understand your responsibilities.

-If you produce, carry, import, keep, treat or dispose of waste, you have a legal duty of care’ to make sure your waste is handled safely and only passed to people authorised to receive it.
+If you produce, carry, import, keep, treat or dispose of waste, you have a legal duty of care to make sure your waste is handled safely and only passed to people authorised to receive it.

 If your waste is collected by anyone else, it is your responsibility to make sure they are a registered waste carrier and that they are taking your waste to a site authorised to accept it.

-You may be able to use a ‘season ticket’ if you have regular collections of the same type of waste.
+You may be able to use a season ticket if you have regular collections of the same type of waste.
 Waste documentation should be kept for at least two years.

 For hazardous waste the documentation should be kept for a minimum of six years.

 You could be given an unlimited fine if you do not meet the duty of care towards your business waste.

 Natural Resources Wales can provide you with further information on the above and can confirm if a business has a waste carriers registration.
 Visit the Natural Resources Wales website or contact them on 0300 065 3000.